 Using Blockstack’s technology developers can start building immediately on the blockchain with the knowledge you have today.
 You won’t need to spend time or effort developing expertise in specialized languages or technologies.

 Through the 2017 Blockstack token offering, Blockstack Token LLC created the Stacks token.
 This year’s hard fork is an especially exciting milestone for the ecosystem because it distributes the first Stacks tokens to existing purchasers and recipients.
 This hard fork launches the Stacks blockchain v1, and enables the following two features for the Blockstack network:

 Registration of all digital assets and smart contracts for registering digital assets with the Stacks token.

 A genesis block that distributes Stacks tokens to existing purchasers.

 A full technical description of the upgrade is available on the Blockstack forum.

 In future upgrades and hard forks, the blockchain will expand to introduce a new scalable consensus algorithm to increase the number of transactions it can process.
 This consensus algorithm is planned to be introduced in additional hard forks in 2019.

-Addtionally, a future Stacks blockchain will support truly decentralized mobile applications by removing the need to trust a remote Blockstack Core node.
+Addtionally, a future Stacks blockchain will support truly decentralized mobile applications by removing the need to trust a remote Stacks Node.
 Instead, it will be possible for light clients to calculate the economic weight of different Stacks blockchain forks, and identify the fork with the most economic activity.
 Today, light clients rely on other trusted sources for fork selection and cannot make that decision independently.
-For mobile apps this enables functionality like looking up names without having to rely on a remote Blockstack Core node.
+For mobile apps this enables functionality like looking up names without having to rely on a remote Stacks Node.

 Finally, Blockstack currently supports relatively simple smart contracts that are used to register digital assets on the network.
 The Stacks blockchain v2 will support general-purpose smart contracts written in a non-Turing-complete language currently under development.